hokamoto/pleroma-mirror/docs/installation/gentoo_en.md

 ### Your make.conf and USE flags

-Edit `/etc/portage/make.conf` and add `odbc` to your USE flags.
+Edit `/etc/portage/make.conf` and add `odbc` and `uuid` to your USE flags.
 If this is a new installation and there are not yet USE flags, add

-`USE="odbc"`
+`USE="odbc uuid"`

 to the end of your `make.conf`.
 If you require any special compilation flags or would like to set up remote builds, now is the time to do so.

 Be sure that your CFLAGS and MAKEOPTS make sense for the platform you are using.
 It is not recommended to use above `-O2` or risky optimization flags for a production server.

-If you would rather `odbc` was only attached to the required packages, add the line `dev-lang/elixir odbc` to a file in `/etc/portage/package.use/`.
+If you would rather `odbc` was only attached to the required packages, add the line `dev-lang/elixir odbc` to a file in `/etc/portage/package.use/`. `uuid` is a required extension for PostgreSQL, and as such can be added to `package.use` with the line `dev-db/postgresql uuid`.

 ### Required ebuilds